 Pool Running Benefits

 While not a perfect substitute for running, pool running is one of the best cross-training exercises you can do while injured.
 Pool running allows you to cross-train in a manner specific to running but without any impact.
 According to a 2003 study in the Journal of Sports Sciences, pool running will maintain aerobic performance for up to six weeks in trained endurance athletes (ie runners).
-This means that even during a stress fracture or serious strain, you can maintain your fitness.
+This means that even during your recovery from stress fracture or serious strain, you can maintain your fitness.

 Pool running is not just reserved for those injured runners.
 For pregnant runners, pool running allows them to stay fit without the forces of gravity causing discomfort.
 Runners who want to boost their fitness while avoiding injury can pool run once or twice per week in addition to running.